Building a rich text editor for UIKit, AppKit and SwiftUI

 }

-We can now add NSAtrributedString extensions that get a single or all attributes at a certain range:
+We can now add NSAtrributedString extensions to fetch attributes at a certain range:

 public extension NSAttributedString {